Nimapatel1234/books_api/README.md

 Download links for the book in available formats (mime-types).
 Pagination: Retrieve books in sets of 25 if the results exceed the limit.

-Features
+# Features
 Case-Insensitive Partial Matching:
 Supports case-insensitive search for topics, authors, and titles.
 Example: Searching for topic=child will return books with subjects like Child education and bookshelves like Children’s literature.
 Multiple Filter Criteria:
 Allows combining multiple filter criteria in a single API call.
 Example: Filter on language=en,fr and topic=child,infant.

-Pagination:
-If more than 25 books match the criteria, the API returns the first 25 results and provides a mechanism to retrieve additional sets of results.
-Sorting:
-Books are returned in decreasing order of popularity (measured by the number of downloads).
-Setup Instructions
-Prerequisites
-Ensure you have the following installed:
+# Ensure you have the following installed:

 Python 3.x
 pip (Python package installer)